valanm22/documentation/learn/getting_started/quick_start.md

 You can set the primary key manually on index creation or document addition.
 If no primary key is set, MeiliSearch automatically guesses the primary key when you add documents.

-To add documents to an index called `movies`, use:
+To create an index called `movies` and add documents there, use:

 <CodeSamples id="getting_started_add_documents_md" />